 Meditation is an incredibly useful tool when you’re in a funk because it can help you gain perspective and achieve a more realistic appraisal of your life.
 Among its many benefits, meditation can preserve the aging brain, improve concentration and attention, and reduce anxiety.
 It’s also free, painless, and can be done anywhere.

-7. Avoid Drugs and Alcohol
+7. Avoid Self-Medication

 8. Always Have Something to Look Forward to